 How much time does an installation take?

 Most of our installs can be finished in two eight-hour days.
-For now they are typically being held over weekends, Saturday and Sunday.
+They are typically being held over weekends, Saturday and Sunday.
+However we sometimes have installs on Friday or earlier in the week.
+When we do installation for small nonprofit organizations, we usually have installation opportunties during the week as well.

 How much experience do I need?